SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Make sure you also [read the CHANGELOG](./changelog.html) to see the detailed features and bug-fixes in each version.

+## Upgrading to 1.11

+### Python S2I Wrapper

+  * The default wrapper `seldonio/seldon-core-s2i-python3` is now Python 3.8
+  * Python 3.7 wrapper is still available as `seldonio/seldon-core-s2i-python37`

 ## Upgrading to 1.10

 ### Seldon Core Wrapper